cysouw/diathesis/text/c11_infinitive.md

 c.
 Gestern hat sich der Schrank noch schließen lassen.
 :::

-Just as discussed previously with intransitives (see [@sec:infinitive-lassen-reflexive-intransitive]), this diathesis might seem to be a transparent combination of a reflexive anticausative [@next a], see [@sec:reflexive-anticausative], and a *lassen + Infinitiv* diathesis [@next b], see [@sec:infinitive-lassen-causative].
+Just as discussed previously with intransitives (see [@sec:infinitive-lassen-reflexive-intransitive]), this diathesis might seem to be a transparent combination of a reflexive anticausative [@next a], see [@sec:reflexive-anticausative], and a *lassen+Infinitiv* diathesis [@next b], see [@sec:infinitive-lassen-causative].
 However, semantically the combination of both leads to a different interpretation, so the combination is arguably a new construction.

 ::: ex
 a.
 Der Schrank schließt sich (von alleine).